 “Dynamic Governance” returns 23,500+ and the first 12 pages or so are refer to the method based on sociocracy.
 Then many are for a book of the same name—a very good analysis of government that shares many of the characteristic objectives and analytic methods of sociocracy—Dynamic Governance

 .
 But its quality only confuses the issue.
 Dynamic Governance is breaking ground but there are plans to re-brand it.
 We still aren’t up to a respectable showing.

 Settle on a Name

 The problem is that we can’t settle on a name.
-I went through the very same find-an-alternative thing when I first started talking to people about sociocracy—a name so awkward to pronounce in English and one so reminiscent of socialism that one’s throat stumbles over it.
+I went through the very same find-an-alternative thing when I started talking to people about sociocracy—a name so awkward to pronounce in English and one so reminiscent of socialism that one’s throat stumbles over it.
 John Buck and I spent many hours over several years of dinners twice a month discussing alternatives when we wrote We the People

 Gilles Charest said, “I went through this too.
 Stick with sociocracy.”
 But of course, the French Sociocratie is so much nicer to say.
 And when you pronounce the socio as it is pronounced in French, it doesn’t remind English speakers of socialism—a full-stop negative in the United States.